judithyueli/mexBBFMM2D/README.md

 ###STEP 1: Setup MEX

-This package relies on MATLAB MEX functions.
+This package relies on MATLAB MEX functions and MATLAB Symbolic Math Toolbox.
 In order to use MEX functions, you should setup mex correctly.

 - Select a C compiler for the MATLAB version and the operation systems installed on your computer.
 For a list of MATLAB supported compiler, visit [here](http://www.mathworks.com/support/sysreq/previous_releases.html)